georgedashen/StructAlign/README.md

 -ftyEEVLAFEERLEREAeapSLYTVEHKVDfpVEHCYEKAL--GAEGVEEVYRRGLAQRhalpfeadGVVLKLDDltlwgelgytaraprFALAYKFP
 ```

+We name the above format without sequence descriptions as **.ali** format.
 Then run the following code to calculate the accuracy given a ground truth alignment:
 ```
 python accuracy.py <groundtruth.ali> <predict.ali>
 ```

 ![accuracy example](img/accuracy.png)

 The outputs contain precision, recall, and accuracy score.
 Lowercase letters in the `<predict.ali>` file stand for unaligned or low-confident positions.
-Noted that letters in the `<groundtruth.ali>` file are all uppercase, and `<predict.ali>` file with only uppercase output results in identical accuracy, recall and precision scores.
+Noted that letters in the `<groundtruth.ali>` file are all uppercase, and `<predict.ali>` file with only uppercase letters results in identical accuracy, recall and precision scores.

 ![accuracy_result](img/accuracy_database.png)